Their final exam was an interview, which took place within the westside Tower, also known as 'T1' of the Hall of Brilliance.

 "What makes you think you can remain uncorrupted by so much power?
 How would you walk this tightrope without falling?
 Better Mages than you have lost to that temptation.
 Why should we invest in a future menace?"
 Magister Kilmer leaned forward.

 "With help," Gwen replied confidently.
 "With my friend's help.
 With my family's help.
 With your help.
 With Provost Ma's help.
 With the University's help.
 With the Tower's help."

 "Help…" Magister Kilmer snorted.
 "Comes at a cost."

-“Yes.”
+"Yes."
 Gwen looked toward her interviewers seriously, her eyes a blaze of blue-green mana.
-“I am no saint.
+"I am no saint.
 I need guidance.
 The Void needs guidance.
-Help is mutual, and there is much I can do for Fudan, I believe you will agree, more than Fudan can do for me.
-If not Fudan, then..."
+Help is mutual, and I can do much for Fudan—more than Fudan can do for me.
+And if not Fudan, then..."

 Gwen left the rest unspoken.

 "Is that… a threat?"
 Provost Ma demanded guardedly.